Jungleland (film): Plot

-The trio squat in an abandoned school for the night, where Sky and Lion further bond, and Lion reveals the brothers' dream to open a dry cleaners.
+The trio squat that night in a school that is closed for the season.
+While there, Stanley cooks food for the group while Sky and Lion further bond, and Lion reveals the brothers' dream to open a dry cleaners.
 Sky questions his relationship with Stanley, observing that he treats Lion like a servant, not a brother, routinely putting him in harm's way, which Lion objects to.
 In the morning, the pair make their way back to the garage and make a deal with the mechanics to let them have the car if Lion beats two of them simultaneously in a street fight.
 A reluctant Lion agrees and handily beats the two.
 The trio drive across the country, stopping off to get lunch at a restaurant where Lion accuses Stanley of using him for his own benefit.
 A furious Stanley reminds Lion of all the sacrifices that he has made in order to help his brother, but he retorts by revealing his arthritis and difficulty moving his hands along with remembering events due to all the fighting he has done.
 Their outburst gets them kicked out of the restaurant when Ash begins to bark incessantly and Stanley gets punched by an irate customer and having the SUV towed.

 With no money and no transport, Stanley sells Ash to a father and son from the restaurant without telling Lion, who attacks him.
 The three board a bus bound for Reno, but Lion and Sky get off at Carson City, Nevada, leaving a sleeping Stanley who wakes up in Reno.
 He is then kidnapped by Yates' men for not delivering Sky.
 At a bar, Lion implores Sky to run away with him, having fallen for her.
 Sky refuses and they have sex in the bathroom, where Lion realizes that Sky is pregnant with Yates' baby.
 Sky departs, leaving Stanley's gun and some money with him, which he uses to go to Reno.
 Finding Yates' hideout, who has been torturing Stanley, Lion incapacitates his henchman.
 As Yates gloats over prostituting Sky, Lion executes him.
 A freed Stanley says that the pair can run away together and not have to go to San Francisco, but Lion is determined to fight at Jungleland.